 I reason that a well-fed animal is a healthy animal, and parasites attack weak animals.
 This way I even got rid of parasites on weak, abandoned kittens.
 Counting back there were at least half a dozen dogs and more cats that I kept/keep healthy in the last 20+ years.

 Fleas, you may not see there, are a host for worms.
 Easy way to find out is to watch where kitty does his/her stuff and check it out for little white pieces.
 You can't miss it and check out her/his behind right after-and frequently-but be mellow about it.
-There are other types of worms.
-If her/his coat went down hill and kitty is shedding a lot are other signs.
-Hope this helps.

 See a vet!
 A one month old kitten should still be with it's mother and nursing.
 Also over the counter medications are more likely to kill the kitten.
 Also worms can spread to people, and other cats who use the same litter box.
 Be sure to wash your hands.
 Also cats who hunt birds, mice are likely to get worms from eating their catch.
 Feeding raw meat is not good for animals.
 Even a healthy animal can have worms!